jonasblanc/CS-341-Computer-graphics-labs-project/README.md

 ## Project - Infinite map generation using marching cube and perlin noise

-In the [project](./project) we implement a infinte terrain using the marching cube algorithm and 2D/3D perlin noise.
+In the [project](./project) we implement an infinte terrain using the marching cube algorithm and 2D/3D perlin noise.

 https://user-images.githubusercontent.com/44334351/120927882-b8301700-c6e2-11eb-9836-18ad3c774ff7.mp4